metal-crow/Dark-Souls-1-Overhaul/README.md

 * Fix to prevent curved swords from stunlocking

 * Fix the "broken ankles" bug when rolling

-* A Legacy Mode which disables all non-original gameplay changes

 * Fix for the halberd instant running attack glitch in mud and pvp